Pattern "Buttons" (blue, blue). Paper button

 Among the tasks with parameters included in profile Unified State Exam In mathematics, a special class of tasks can be distinguished, which are almost impossible to solve using standard school techniques.
 Often the functions on the left and right sides of the equation have fundamentally different natures, which does not allow the use of an analytical approach.
 And the complex form of these expressions makes constructing graphs problematic.
 The solution in this situation may be the minimax method for solving problems with parameters, which is based on the use of monotonicity and boundedness of functions.

 Children may find some lessons boring.
 And then discipline begins to suffer in class, students quickly get tired and do not want to take part in the discussion.
-Case lessons were created to connect school knowledge with urgently needed competencies such as creativity, systematic and critical thinking, determination and others.
-Thanks to the cases, you can help the student benefit from and enjoy studying and cope with his personal problems!

 Read new articles